sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

 patterntype:structural "http.Client{:[a] Transport: :[b] :[c]}"
 ```

 In these examples, the `:[str]` part is a hole with a descriptive name `str` that matches code.
-The important part is that this pattern understands that the structual pieces (e.g. parentheses, braces) are balanced.
+The important part is that these patterns understand that the structural pieces (e.g. parentheses and braces) are balanced.

 Known limitations: